cgkineo/adapt-navigationLogo/README.md

 # adapt-navigationLogo

 Displays an image in the course navigation bar.
-Image can be configured to utilise three different sizings (small, large, and fill), whether the image should display on small screens, and if the image should be shown on a small screen whether an alternative, more mobile friendly, version should be used.
+Image displays with minimal padding by default or can be configured to fill the navigation bar height.
+Other options include whether an alternative, more mobile friendly, version should be used.
+Or hide the image for mobile view.

 AT Compatible.